MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 - After a data loss prevention policy changes, the background job automatically turns on all the desktop flows that no longer violate any policies.
 However, the background job will not automatically turn on cloud flows.
 Makers have to turn them on manually.

 ### Known limitations
-1. We currently do not support cross checking the categories between a cloud flow and the desktop flows it calls.
-That function will come after 12/7/2021
+1. There's no support for cross checking the categories between a cloud flow and the desktop flows it calls.
+That function is planned to be available after 12/7/2021.
-2. We currently do not support cross checking all modules used between a desktop flows and all its child desktop flows.
-This feature is coming in general availability.
+1. There's no support for cross checking the modules that are used between a desktop flow and all its child desktop flows.
+This feature is planned for general availability.
-3. We do not run background jobs if there is no data loss prevention policy changes.
-So there's a potential that makers may have edited some desktop flows where there are existing cloud flows that have referenced those desktop flows, causing new violations.
+1. We do not run background jobs if the data loss prevention policy doesn't change.
+So, there's a potential that makers may have edited some desktop flows where there are existing cloud flows that have referenced those desktop flows, causing new violations.
 We plan to run the background job more frequently in general availability.

 ## Next steps